Here in this tutorial, we use the FreeNAS ISO image to create a FreeNAS VM (virtual machine) using the VirtualBox on Windows, Linux, and MacOS.

 Other best way to test or use the FreeNAS is the Virtual environment where you can install FreeNAS for testing and learning purpose.
 But as per the official website for the commercial or production purpose, the installation of FreeNAS on the virtual machine is not recommended.

-To install and run the FreeNAS VM (Virtual machine) on the Virtual box you have to create a virtual machine that fulfills the following minimum requirements of FreeNAS OS:
+To install and run the FreeNAS VM (Virtual machine) on the Virtual box you have to create a virtual machine that fulfils the following minimum requirements of FreeNAS OS:

 - FreeNAS ISO image